pynufft/pynufft/README.md

 # pynufft: Python non-uniform fast Fourier transform

-FFT is the standard method that estimates the frequency components on equispaced grids.
+FFT is the standard method that estimates the frequency components at equispaced locations.

-NUFFT can calculate the frequency components outside grids.
+NUFFT can calculate the frequency components at non-equispaced locations.

 ### Installation: